 PouchDB was written to help web developers build applications that work offline as well as they do online.
 Applications save data locally, so the user can use all the features of an app even when they're offline.
 Plus, the data is synchronized between clients, so the user has up-to-date data wherever they go.

 PouchDB uses various backends so it can work across different browsers and in Node.js.
-It uses IndexedDB in Firefox/Chrome/Opera/IE, WebSQL in Safari, and LevelDB in Node.js.
+It uses IndexedDB in Firefox/Chrome/Opera/IE, WebSQL in Safari and most mobile browsers, and LevelDB in Node.js.
 It is currently tested and fully supported in:

 - Chrome latest stable (v34)

 - Internet Explorer v10+